 The Pāhoa District Park was renamed in honor of former Hawai‘i Island Mayor, William "Billy" Punapaia‘alaikahala Kenoi. on November 09, 2022

-Ku‘ialuaopuna assisted in the preparation and conducting of a special ‘awa ceremony for the "'Aha" or gathering in honoring of former Puna native, Billy Kenoi.
+Ku‘ialuaopuna assisted Kukulukumuhanaopuna and the county of Hawai'i in the preparation and conducting of a special ‘awa ceremony for the '"Aha" or assembly in honoring of former Puna mayor and Puna native Hawaiian, Billy Kenoi.

 Picture Credit: Hawaii News Now